Gasoline basics

 Gasoline was initially discarded

-Edwin Drake dug the first oil well in Pennsylvania in 1859 and distilled the oil to produce kerosene for lighting.
-Although other petroleum products, including gasoline, were also produced in the distillation process, Drake had no use for the gasoline and other products, so he discarded them.
-It wasn't until 1892, with the invention of the automobile, that gasoline was recognized as a valuable fuel.
+Edwin Drake dug the first U.S. oil well in Pennsylvania in 1859 and distilled the oil to produce kerosene for lighting.
+Although other petroleum products, including gasoline, were also produced in the distillation process, Drake had no use for them, so he discarded them.
+It wasn't until 1892, when the automobile was invented, that gasoline was recognized as a valuable fuel.
 By 1920, 9 million vehicles powered by gasoline were on the road, and service stations selling gasoline were opening around the country.
 Today, gasoline is the fuel for nearly all light-duty vehicles in the United States.

 Source: Stock photography (copyrighted)